grow in God’s grace and love

 demonstrate and reflect the love of God

 Church of the Dunes has a tradition of meaningful worship.
-Services include experienced, approachable teaching and preaching; artistic and symbolic visual elements; and music provided by adult choirs, children and youth singing groups, bell choirs, and praise music groups.
+Services include experienced, approachable teaching and preaching; artistic and symbolic visual elements; and music provided by choirs, children and youth singing groups, bell choirs, and praise music groups.

 Serving others is an important focus at Church of the Dunes.
 Members and friends of the church share the love of Christ through work with local and global organizations that serve those in need of clean water, safe housing, nutritious food, education, or disaster relief.
 At least once each month, worship services include an opportunity to learn about and give to local organizations that serve people in need and feed the hungry.

 There are opportunities for all ages to learn and grow in faith from pre-kindergarten to the church’s Finishing Well ministry for older adults.
 There are Bible stories and study, book and video discussion groups, and faith-focused creative arts activities.

 Open for worship for the first time in 1962, the church building is recognized as an important piece of mid-20th century architecture.
 It was designed by Alden B. Dow, who declined to join his family’s business (Dow Chemical Company) to pursue becoming an architect.
 One of Dow’s early internships was with renown architect Frank Lloyd Wright.
 Completing the design for the building in the late 1950s, Dow’s goal was to create a structure that incorporated faith-focused symbolism and blended in with the scenic dune setting on which the church building sits.